appleseedhq/houseed-deprecated/README.md

-Housed is a set of python scripts to:
+Houseed is a set of python scripts to:
 - create houdini digital assets and otls from OSL shaders,
-- use Appleseed as a native render within Houdini.
+- use appleseed as a native render within Houdini.